-First, what exactly is USEP?
+First, What Exactly is USEP?

 This is due to two mechanisms implemented by EMA, namely the temporary price cap in the Singapore Wholesale Electricity Market (SWEM) as well as implementation of a new vesting framework.
 These mechanisms are primarily targeted to reduce volatility of prices in the market as well as to ensure supply of electricity to non-contestable consumers can be met.